FOSS-Pulchowk/foss-pulchowk.github.io/_posts/2018-11-26-scratch_post.md

 <img style="float: right; padding-left: 5px;" src="/assets/images/scratch-announcement/rocket.jpg">

-So what actually is "Programming" ?
+So what actually is "Programming"?
 Simply, it is the process of telling a computer how to perform a task.
 It is the art of translating a set of ideas into a program – a list of instructions a computer can follow.
 You can use programming for almost everything.
 Humans made it to the moon because someone at NASA wrote a program that can perform huge amounts of calculations in a very small interval of time.
 Program control robots, self-driving cars, planes, the phone you are holding right now or the computer you are using.
 Programs help researchers to solve complex problems by providing a huge amount of related data.
 Well it doesn't stop there.
 Programs can make some really fun games like temple run, candy crush or that classic snake game.
 Programs are behind the apps and websites you use and visit everyday.
 All those awesome visual effects you watched in Avengers or Interstellar was made using some program. _Cool, isn't it?_

 <img style="float: right; padding-left: 5px;" src="/assets/images/scratch-announcement/scratch.jpg">